wangzizhe/OptiOrch/docs/Usage.md

 # Usage

 The framework has abstracted all the setup parameters into the file `config.py`.
+Configure global settings then run `python optimize_main.py`

 ```python
 # Basic settings